ghostbsd/networkmgr/README.md

 permit nopass keepenv :wheel cmd wpa_supplicant permit nopass keepenv root
 ```

-when rebooting it should automaticaly start is the desktop support xdg and make sure that the user using NetworkMGR is in the operator group.
+When rebooting it should automaticaly start is the desktop support xdg and make sure that the user using NetworkMgr is in the wheel group.